The Ultimate Napa Honeymoon Guide

-I love staying up in Calistoga – the most Northern part of wine country because it’s secluded, quiet, and has some of the most beautiful and romantic honeymoon hotels in Napa Valley (Calistoga Ranch, of course, Auberge Solage is a favorite, as is the cozy chic Cottage Grove Inn!).
+I love staying up in Calistoga – the most Northern part of wine country because it’s secluded, quiet, and has some of the most beautiful and romantic honeymoon hotels in Napa Valley (Auberge Solage is a favorite, as is the cozy chic Cottage Grove Inn!).
 It’s a beautiful, romantic area of Napa Valley.

 This luxury collection resort is Napa Valley hotel goals.
 It’s in Saint Helena – one of my very favorite areas of the valley (and where many of the wineries I mentioned above are!) and each room has a dreamy terrace that looks out onto the vineyards and onto THIS view.

 Photo courtesy Las Alcobas

 This hotel has all of the things I love in a romantic Napa Valley honeymoon room – fireplaces in your room, a complimentary bottle of wine upon arrival, free champagne breakfast buffet…. and the delicious waffles I crave ALL the time!
 I think if you’re looking for the perfect Napa experience, Yountville is where you want to be.
 It’s an adorable small wine town with the best restaurants (Bottega, French Laundry, Bouchon, Bistro Jeanty)

 This resort, complete with tennis and a gorgeous golf course, is a great option for staying overnight in Napa.
 Just off the Silverado trail (where many of the wineries I mentioned are), it’s the perfect location for your getaway.